The Politics of War Related Heritage in Contemporary Asia Symposium, September 5-6, 2019

 Mark Frost: The City and War Remembrance

-Wantanee Suntikul: Dark Tourism and War Remembrance in Thailand (tentative title)
+Wantanee Suntikul: A Contested Dark Tourism Site: The Death Railway in Thailand

 Mark Maca: Commemorating War and Occupation in the Philippines Today